Wondering Is The Income League A Scam? You’re reading this blog post because you want to find out.

 Meanwhile, you send a series of messages to try to convert them into paying customers.

-According to Leer, you will post ads or messages on
+According to Leer, you will post ads or messages on social media platforms for people to check out.

 The process described above is a legitimate one.